-The benefits also include certain post-employment medical and prescription drug benefits to non-supervisory union employees who have satisfied the eligibility requirements.
+The benefits also include certain post-employment medical and prescription drug benefits to nonsupervisory union employees who have satisfied the eligibility requirements in the applicable collective bargaining agreement.

-Plan Description (continued)

-Non-Supervisory Union Employees/Retirees (continued)

-For Local 30 Professional and other non-supervisory union employees/retirees who were hired prior to January 1, 2011, the earlier of completion of 20 years of service or the later of attainment of age 60 and completion of ten years of service satisfies the eligibility requirements.
-The last five years of service must be with the Commission.

-For Local 30 Professionals who were hired on or after January 1, 2011, the earlier of completion of 30 years of service or the later of attainment of age 60 and completion of 25 years of service satisfies the eligibility requirements.
-The last ten years of service must be with the Commission.
+- For Local 30 Professionals who were hired prior to January 1, 2011 and Local 250 and 77 employees who were hired prior to February 1, 2016, the earlier of completion of 20 years of Credited Service or the later of attainment of age 60 and completion of 10 years of Credited Service.
+The last 5 years of Credited Service must be with the Commission. - For Local 30 Professionals who were hired on or after January 1, 2011 and Local 250 and 77 employees who were hired on or after February 1, 2016, the earlier of completion of 30 years of Credited Service or the later of attainment of age 60 and completion of 25 years of Credited Service.
+The last 10 years of Credited Service must be with the Commission.